Skakk43/unsupervised-learning-in-genomics/README.md

 Next, extract FASTQ files from SRA and compress to reduce file size:

-`fasterq-dump ACCESSION | gzip`

-When finished, I get three output files for each accession:

-`ACCESSION.fastq.gz`

-`ACCESSION_1.fastq.gz`

-`ACCESSION_2.fastq.gz`
+`fastq-dump --gzip --skip-technical --split-3 ACCESSION`

-For each spot in a sequencing data, if there are two biological reads satisfying filter conditions, the first is placed in the `*_1.fastq` file, and the second is placed in the `*_2.fastq` file.
-If there is only one biological read satisfying the filter conditions, it is placed in the `*.fastq` file.
+For each spot in a sequencing data, if there are two biological reads satisfying filter conditions, the first is placed in the `ACCESSION_1.fastq` file, and the second is placed in the `ACCESSION_2.fastq` file.
+If there is only one biological read satisfying the filter conditions, it is placed in the `ACCESSION.fastq` file.
 All other reads in the spot are ignored.

 ---
 References: